adventistmedia/adventistplace-issues/README.md

-# Simple Church
+# Adventist Place
-Use Issues to report and track bugs and feature requests for Simple Church
+Use Issues to report and track bugs and feature requests for Adventist Place

 ## How to write a good bug report